cashtokens/cashtokens/readme.md

 Alternatively, signers could download and verify the spent output of each transaction referenced by each input prior to signing vulnerable transactions, but this approach would require significantly higher bandwidth, memory, and/or storage requirements for many light wallet and offline signing devices, impeding support for interacting with tokens or decentralized applications.

-While these potential vulnerabilities do not impact signers with a full view of the necessary data (e.g. wallets with integrated, fully-validating nodes), because a subset of light wallets must enable `SIGHASH_UTXOS` for security, enabling `SIGHASH_UTXOS` for these signers improves privacy by maximizing the anonymity set of the resulting transactions.
+While these potential vulnerabilities do not impact signers with a full view of the necessary data (e.g. wallets with integrated, fully-validating nodes), because a subset of light wallets must enable `SIGHASH_UTXOS` for security, enabling `SIGHASH_UTXOS` for all signers improves privacy by maximizing the anonymity set of the resulting transactions.
 As such, this proposal recommends use of `SIGHASH_UTXOS` for all multi-entity transactions, even for non-vulnerable wallets.

 ### Limitation of Fungible Token Supply